lululxvi/deepxde/docs/demos/ode_system.rst

         return np.isclose(t, self.t0).flatten()

-We use a boundary function to define initial conditions:
+We use a boundary function to define whether we should apply initial conditions:

 .. code-block:: python
     def boundary(_, on_initial):